-Layer 2 Trunk Failover can be enabled on any defined trunk group in the GbE Switch Module.
+Layer 2 Trunk Failover can be enabled on any defined static trunk group in the GbE Switch Module (not LACP trunks).
 If all links fail in all trunks that have failover enabled, the switch temporarily disables all links to all internal server blades.
 This, in turn, causes the NIC team on the server blade to failover from the primary to the backup NIC.